 Pro tips for relocation of animals displaced by disasters from the UF Shelter Medicine Program

 You read the books.
 You listened to every webinar.
 You rehearsed every disaster scenario.
 You know the best practices.

 As a proud member of a relocation network, you know the responsibilities of source and destination shelters.
 Both ends of the relocation system have MOUs in place, adhere to safe and humane transportation procedures, and promise to send healthy animals with proper identification, medical records, and preventive health care.

-And then, Harvey happened . . . and then, Irma followed.
-As the story unfolded, the rain and wind were already coming down, power was out, and many families lacked homes to return to.
-Suddenly, shelters in Texas and Florida that never considered relocation were asking for help, and shelters around the country felt compelled to respond.
+And then, disaster struck.
+As events unfolded, power was out and many families lacked homes to return to.
+Suddenly, shelters nthat never considered relocation were asking for help, and shelters around the country felt compelled to respond.

-Many shelters in the South lack veterinarians.
-Some don’t even keep records of individual animals, or if they do, their records were destroyed in the storm.
+Many shelters lack veterinarians.
+Some don’t even keep records of individual animals, or if they do, their records were destroyed in the disaster.
 Some relocation best practices are going to have to wait for another day as the region recovers.
-The good news is that we have A LOT of very nice shelter animals.
-Southern shelters are teeming with puppies, kittens, and friendly well-socialized pets of all breed types.
-Transport networks are working around the clock to match these evacuees with out-of-state shelters that have capacity to help them.
+The good news is that transport networks are working around the clock to match evacuees with out-of-state shelters that have capacity to help them.

 What Relocation Shelters Need to Know (the abridged version):